-Hey, small businesses can use all the sales and marketing help they can get… am I right or am I right?!
+Hey, small businesses can use all the sales and marketing help they can get.
+Am I right, or am I right?!

 ① Provide Lead Generation

-Chances are if they’re interested enough to sign up at your website, they may be interested in what you offer at some point.
+If they’re interested enough to sign up at your website, they may be interested in what you offer at some point.

 ② Establish or Further Your Credibility and Brand